-Despite Toronto's predominately Anglo-Saxon population at the turn of the century, there were modest numbers of people of Italian, German, Slavic, and African origins (including those whose ancestors were brought to North America through the transatlantic slave trade).
+Despite Toronto's predominately Anglo-Saxon population at the turn of the century, there were modest numbers of people of Italian, German, African, and Slavic origins.
 Jewish immigrants were arriving in Canada and Toronto from Eastern Europe, which was feeling the effects of industrialization.
 In their home countries, Jews were forbidden to own agricultural property, so they were primarily craftsmen and merchants.
 Similarly, laws in western Russia prohibited Jewish movement and restricted assembly and worship, preventing people from holding office, entering professions, or working in factories.
 Although Jewish immigration to Canada began in the late eighteenth century, it increased dramatically between 1890 and the beginning of the First World War in 1914.
 By the time the war broke out, there were over 100,000 Jewish Canadians - approximately three quarters of whom lived in Toronto and Montreal.

 The District, with its narrow, short streets and modest housing stock was a draw to Jews already living in Toronto and those just arriving.
 Prior to moving to the area west of University Avenue in search of better accommodations, most of the city's Jewish residents lived in 'The Ward' - an immigrant receiving area bounded by Yonge Street, College Street, University Avenue, and Queen Street.
-However, by 1909, only a third of the city's Jewish population still lived there; the area bounded by Spadina Avenue, Palmerston Avenue, Queen, and College streets was now home to approximately two-thirds6 of the city's Jewish population.
+However, by 1909, only a third of the city's Jewish population still lived there; the area bounded by Spadina Avenue, Palmerston Avenue, Queen, and College streets was now home to approximately two-thirds of the city's Jewish population.